tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 After you have reviewed the assessment results and you have ensured the database is a candidate for migration to Azure SQL Database, use the Data Migration Assistant to migrate the schema to Azure SQL Database.

-1. On the SqlServerDw VM, return to the Data Migration Assistant, and select the New **(+)** icon in the left-hand menu.
+1. On the SqlServerDw VM, return to the Data Migration Assistant, and select the New **(+)** icon in the left-hand menu

 2. In the New project dialog, enter the following: